wpcodefactory/ajax-product-search-woocommerce/readme.txt

 * Display product price on search results
 * Display product categories on search results
 * Option to select multiple results
-* Choose if you want to redirect to search result selection or not
+* Choose if you want to redirect on search result selection or not

 == Installation ==